noke-inc/noke-core-api-documentation/README.md

 ---
 ### ```POST /keys/```

 Used to request offline keys for a lock or locks, invalidate any existing keys, or view the status of any offline keys.
-These offline keys can be used by the mobile libraries to unlock the lock without an active network connection (*see [Nokē Mobile library documentation](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*).
+These offline keys can be used by the mobile libraries to unlock the lock without an active network connection (*see Nokē Mobile library documentation [Android]((https://github.com/noke-inc/noke-mobile-library-android#nok%C4%93-mobile-library-for-android)) / [iOS](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*).

 #### Issue Keys